 From transportation to lunchtime and recess, school safety is at the forefront this time of year — and with the COVID-19 pandemic extending into another fall, it creates an added layer of concern.

 But respiratory diseases and incidents that can block a child’s airway have long been among the most common types of emergencies to strike at school.
-Depending on the severity of these situations, it may lead to a situation where treatment includes intubation — a procedure which comes with risks of its own.
+Depending on the severity of these situations, treatment may include intubation — a procedure which comes with risks of its own.

 Allergies and anaphylactic shock

-Food allergies, such those cause by ingesting or being exposed to nuts, are common but must be taken very seriously, because severe allergic reactions can be potentially life-threatening.
-In a condition known as anaphylaxis, the patient’s body releases a flood of chemicals that cause them to go into anaphylactic shock and undergo a range of symptoms that may include throat tightening, shortness of breath, trouble swallowing and a swelling of the lips or tongue — any of which can cause aspiration or choking.
+Food allergies, such those caused by ingesting or being exposed to nuts, are common.
+These must be taken very seriously, because severe allergic reactions can be potentially life-threatening.
+In a condition known as anaphylaxis, the patient’s body releases a flood of chemicals that cause them to go into anaphylactic shock with a range of symptoms that may include throat tightening, shortness of breath, trouble swallowing and a swelling of the lips or tongue — any of which can cause aspiration or choking.

-As children share lunches or become unintentionally exposed to a food they are allergic to, anaphylaxis is a regular risk at schools.
+As children share lunches or are unintentionally exposed to a food they are allergic to, anaphylaxis is a regular risk at schools.
 Several other factors can lead to the condition, including insect stings or medicines.
-Schools are mindful of this and most keep on hand dosages of epinephrine, the most common treatment, and students’ parents may even provide the school with auto-injector syringes of the drug.
+Schools are mindful of this and most keep on hand doses of epinephrine, the most common treatment, and students’ parents may even provide the school with auto-injector syringes of the drug.